 Potential issues in Turkey

-Anyone travelling to areas against FCO advice will probably need specialist Turkey insurance that will remain effective in the event of acts of war or terrorism.
-Kidnap and ransom insurance may also be advised since Islamic State have called on its supporters to kidnap and kill any nationals from those countries belonging to the US coalition that is fighting against them in Iraq.
+Anyone travelling to areas against FCDO advice will probably need specialist Turkey insurance that will remain effective in the event of acts of war or terrorism.
+Kidnap and Ransom insurance may also be advised.

 Crime is relatively low, but pickpocketing can be problem in Istanbul and tourist spots.
 Sexual assaults on foreign nationals have been reported, predominantly in coastal resorts.

 Poor road maintenance and reckless driving can make travel hazardous in the more remote regions of the country.
 Healthcare can be of a very high standard in urban centres but less so in remote regions.
-International health insurance in Turkey is strongly encouraged and should include emergency evacuation and repatriation cover.
+International health insurance in Turkey is also strongly encouraged.